This week’s blog is by Mike Brack, Desert Archaeology’s mapping director and licensed UAV airman.

 UAV mapping applications extend beyond what is normally conceptualized as “archaeology” in to the domain of what I call “archaeo-engineering.”
 The UAV provides baseline data from which engineering designs can be developed that address site stabilization, drainage improvements, or preservation by reburial.
 The final broad category of UAV use relates to the preservation of important archaeological sites.
 The drone is a valuable tool for assessing and monitoring the long-term health and stability of cultural resources.
 Quantitative and qualitative data derived from the UAV allows archaeologists to understand the condition of sites, potential threats to preservation, and, importantly, with incremental UAV flights over time, changes in site health and stability.

 The drone revolution is far more than a passing infatuation with a new gadget.
 Small UAV airborne technology is a new standard for data collection for archaeologists and cartographers, and further innovation will continue into the future.
 It is another powerful, flexible remote sensing and land surveying tool that I have added to my already deep bag of measurement tricks.
 With the cliché originating at Apollo-era NASA of the 1960s, as a young engineering student, I learned the mantra of “faster, better, cheaper—choose two” as a nearly universal engineering constraint.
 The UAV is a rare condition where all three engineering criteria are met.
 Drones are unmatched at speed, quality/precision, and cost effectiveness, but we still should not overlook the appeal of just a pretty picture.

 GALLERY: UAV PHOTOS AND ARCHAEOLOGICAL APPLICATIONS

 Following are examples of photographs and maps produced by Desert Archaeology’s mapping specialists, using data collected through UAV aerial photography.
-Visit our Specialized Services page to learn about the range of cartography, photography, and other services we offer our clients.
+Visit our Graphics, Mapping, and Cartography page to learn about the range of services we offer our clients.